MR ALEX BANEKE - OPHTHALMIC SURGEON - GLAUCOMA & CATARACT

 The trap door is carefully closed with stitches that can be adjusted after surgery to control the flow of fluid and the pressure inside your eye.
 The conjunctiva is also stitched, and these stitches are usually removed about a month after the operation.
 To help prevent the trap door from scarring and closing, an anti-scarring agent called mitomycin C is applied during the surgery.

 Trabeculectomy is successful in about 7 to 8 out of 10 patients.
 However, about 1 in 20 patients may need to return to the operating theatre for an adjustment in the months following the initial surgery.
+Vision can reduce immediately after surgery before stabilising.

-After trabeculectomy surgery, approximately 1 in 3 patients may develop a cataract within two years, and your glasses prescription could change.
-You should wait about three months after surgery before getting a new prescription from your optician and avoid using contact lenses during this time.
-Additionally, about 1 in 20 patients may develop a droopy eyelid as a result of the surgery.
+After trabeculectomy surgery, approximately 1 in 3 patients develop a cataract within two years, and your glasses prescription could change.
+You should wait three months after surgery before getting a new prescription from your optician and avoid using contact lenses during this time.
+Additionally, 1 in 20 patients may develop a droopy eyelid as a result of the surgery.
 In very rare cases, the eye can become persistently uncomfortable, which may require further surgery to correct.

 On the day of your trabeculectomy, plan to spend several hours in the hospital.
 After checking in, you’ll be taken to the operating theatre, where a sterile blue drape will be placed over your face, and your eye will be cleaned with iodine.
 An oxygen tube will provide oxygen under the drape.
 You’ll receive a local anaesthetic, which involves an injection around the eye.
 If you’re having a local anaesthetic, you can eat and drink as normal on the day of surgery.